Understanding ATM Error Codes and Quick Fixes for Users

 Before trying another ATM, take a moment to inspect your card.
 Look for any visible damage, such as cracks, bends, or a worn-out magnetic stripe.
 A physically compromised card is a common culprit for transaction failures.

-Also, check the expiry date on your card.
-An expired card will never work.
-If you suspect your card is damaged or expired, you’ll need to contact your bank for a replacement, as no ATM will be able to read it.
+If you suspect your card is damaged or expired, you will need to contact your bank for a replacement, as no ATM will be able to read it.
+This quick check can save you from repeated failed attempts at multiple machines.

 Try a Different ATM